 My recommendation is to hire professionals and start with a Wedding Planner and your Officiant (the person responsible for making sure you’re legally married).
 They can help you define, design, plan and execute your vision for your wedding day and ceremony with little stress to the two of you.
 Oftentimes, couples tell me that because they’re planning a small wedding or elopement they don’t need a wedding planner or they can just ask a friend or family member to help.
 While I agree that elopements and intimate weddings have fewer moving parts than larger weddings or multi-day events, planning one still takes a lot of time and energy.
 Most couples have never planned a wedding before and… they usually work full time at jobs in addition to planning a wedding.

-The wedding planner’s role is to help bring YOUR vision for your perfect wedding day to life.
+The wedding planner’s role is to help bring YOUR vision for your perfect wedding day and night (overall celebration) to life.
 I mean, they do this for a living.
 They help you know what to think about and when, as well as help you manage all the little details and vendors, and they are indispensable on the day of the event.
 You WILL appreciate the support…trust me.
-If you can’t swing a professional planner, connect with someone in your life that is excellent at organizing events, just make sure they’re ok with not enjoying your wedding as a guest, because they’ll be busy taking care of you and the details of your day most of the time.
+If you can’t swing a professional planner or Day of Coordinator, connect with someone in your life that is excellent at organizing events, just make sure they’re ok with not enjoying your wedding as a guest, because they’ll be busy taking care of you and the details of your day most of the time.

 As an example, I recently officiated two weddings in a weekend, one without a planner/coordinator and one with.
 At the wedding without the coordinator, which was an intimate event with about 20 guests.
 The groom and his groomsmen were hurriedly building the arch that they wanted to be married in front of an hour before the ceremony was to start at 10:30 a.m. and the bridesmaids were decorating it at the original planned for start time.
 The bride had had to return home because her dress had been left behind and ended up almost getting a ticket because she was running late.
 The ceremony started over an hour late.